 - 4 Tablespoons of aloe vera gel

-- Over medium heat, mix together the water and gelatin in a saucepan until gelatin dissolves.
+- Mix together the water and gelatin in a saucepan.
+Then place it over medium heat and stir just until the gelatin dissolves.

 - Remove from heat and add lemon juice.
 Let cool until gelled.